Normal subgroups of diffeomorphism and homeomorphism groups of R^n and other open manifolds: Abstract

 \section{Abstract}

 We determine all the normal subgroups of the group of $C^r$ diffeomorphisms of ${\mathbb R}^n$, $1\leq r\leq \infty$, except when $r=n+1$ or $n=4$, and also of the group of homeomorphisms of ${\mathbb R}^n$ ($r=0$).
 We also study the group $A_0$ of diffeomorphisms of an open manifold $M$ that are isotopic to the identity.
 If $M$ is the interior of a compact manifold with nonempty boundary, then the quotient of $A_0$ by the normal subgroup of diffeomorphisms that coincide with the identity near to a given end $e$ of $M$ is simple.
+(This version corrects an error involving the diffeomorphisms of ${\mathbb R}^1$.)

 {\bf keywords:} diffeomorphism groups, homeomorphism groups, simple groups, normal subgroups, open manifolds

 {\bf MSC} 57S05, 57R50, 57R52, 57N37, 54H15